European Journal of Organic Chemistry

 2.8 Supporting Information

 For Full Papers and Short Communications, copies of the 1H NMR and 13C NMR spectra of all key intermediates and all final products should be included in the Supporting Information.
 This material will be accessible only on the WWW.
-Authors must keep a copy to make available to readers who do not have access to the Internet.
+Authors must keep a copy to make available to readers if necessary.